David Hensley: Professional career

+Houston Astros

 Minor leagues

-The Houston Astros selected Hensley in the 26th round of the 2018 MLB draft.
-He made his professional debut that year with the High-A Quad Cities River Bandits.
-He spent the 2019 season with both Quad Cities and the Class A Fayetteville Woodpeckers.
-Hensley did not play in 2020 due to the cancellation of the Minor League Baseball season as a response to the Covid-19 pandemic.
+The Houston Astros drafted Hensley in the 26th round, with the 792nd overall selection, of the 2018 MLB draft.
+He made his professional debut that year with the High–A Quad Cities River Bandits.
+He spent the 2019 season with both Quad Cities and the Single–A Fayetteville Woodpeckers.
+Hensley did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-In 2021, Hensley played for the Corpus Christi Hooks.
+In 2021, Hensley played for the Double–A Corpus Christi Hooks.
 Hensley was named the Hooks' Player of the Year after appearing in a team-high 105 games.
 He achieved personal bests while simultaneously leading the club with 54 runs scored, a .293 batting average, 25 doubles, three triples, and 46 bases on balls.
-He also tallied nine home runs, 51 runs batted in (RBI), 11 stolen bases and a .369 on-base percentage.
+He also tallied nine home runs, 51 runs batted in (RBI), 11 stolen bases, and a .369 on-base percentage.

 The Astros promoted Hensley to the Triple-A Sugar Land Space Cowboys to start the 2022 season.
 On June 21, 2022, Hensley hit a three-run walk-off home run to lead Sugar Land to a 3–1 victory over the Tacoma Rainiers.
 In Sugar Land, he batted .298/.420/.478 over 464 plate appearances and started at least 15 games at each of the four infield positions.